sci-comp/Sky3D/README.md

 ## Features

 * Supports Godot 4.3+, Forward and Mobile renderers (Not Compatibility yet)
-* Automatically rotating sun, moon, and stars
+* Automatically rotating sun, moon, and stars, with moon phases
-* Dynamic clouds
-* Atmosphere, fog and cloud colors change in sync with cycle
+* Dynamic atmosphere, fog, and clouds that change with the day cycle
 * Consolidated controls to adjust lighting and camera exposure
 * Management of game time: current time, day length, day or night